-Fig. 3b summarize the variance explained by the leading EOFs of the system considered in Fig. 3a as a function of the spatial decorrelation scale (ordinate) and the amplitude of the baseline annular correlation (abscissa).
-The contours indicate the variance explained by the leading (annular) EOF; the shading indicates the ratio of the variance between the leading and second (wavenumber one) EOFs.
+Figure 3b summarize the variance explained by the leading EOFs of the system considered in Fig. 3a as a function of the spatial decorrelation scale (ordinate) and the amplitude of the baseline annular correlation (abscissa).
+The contours indicate the variance explained by the leading (annular) EOF; the shading indicates the ratio of the variance between the leading and second (wavenumber 1) EOFs.
 Dark blue shading indicates regions where the EOFs are degenerate (explain the same amount of variance).
 White shading indicates regions where the first EOF explains about twice the variance of the second EOF.

-At the origin of the plot ($\alpha \rightarrow 0$ and $\beta = 0$), the system approaches the white noise limit, and all EOFs become degenerate.
-Traveling right along the x-axis from the origin (i.e., keeping the spatial decorrelation scale α infinitesimally small and increasing the baseline annular correlation with β), we find that the variance associated with the wavenumber 0 annular mode is simply given by the value of β .
+At the origin of the plot ( $\alpha \rightarrow 0$ and $\beta = 0$ ), the system approaches the white noise limit, and all EOFs become degenerate.
+Traveling right along the x axis from the origin (i.e., keeping the spatial decorrelation scale $\alpha$ infinitesimally small and increasing the baseline annular correlation with $\beta$ ), we find that the variance associated with the wavenumber-0 annular mode is simply given by the value of $\beta$ .
 Here the spatial decorrelation scale collapses to a single longitude, so all higher modes are degenerate, and the strength of the annular mode derives entirely from dynamical annularity.

-If one instead travels upward from the origin, allowing α to increase but keeping $\beta = 0$, the 191 strength of the annular mode increases as well, despite their being no dynamical annularity.
-192 These are systems where the annular mode only reflects the annularity of the statistics, not 193 annularity of the motions.
-As α gets increasingly large, positive correlations will develop 194 at all longitudes by virtue of the fact that the spatial decorrelation scale is longer than a 195 latitude circle.
-At this point, the spatial redness of the atmospheric motions gives rise to a 196 baseline annular correlation due to the relatively short length of the latitude circle.
-When 197 the spatial redness of the flow exceeds half of a latitude circle (0.5 on the ordinate axis).
-198 then the variance of the leading (annular) EOF explains \sim twice the variance of the second 199 (wavenumber one) EOF.
-200 conditions that give rise to annular EOFs, and to the importance of the variance explained by the leading EOFs in distinguishing between statistical and dynamical annularity.
-In the following sections we apply these insights to output from a general circulation model and observations.
-In the case of complex geophysical flows with out-of-phase correlations between remote longitudes (i.e., teleconnections), one must consider not only the variance explained by the leading EOFs, but also the spatial correlation structure $f(\Delta\lambda)$.
+If one instead travels upward from the origin, allowing $\alpha$ to increase but keeping $\beta = 0$ , the strength of the annular mode increases as well, despite their being no dynamical annularity.
+These are systems where the annular mode only reflects the annularity of the statistics, not annularity of the motions.
+As $\alpha$ gets increasingly large, positive correlations will develop at all longitudes by virtue of the fact that the spatial decorrelation scale is longer than a latitude circle.
+At this point, the spatial redness of the atmospheric motions gives rise to a baseline annular correlation owing to the relatively short length of the latitude circle.
+When the spatial redness of the flow exceeds half of a latitude circle (0.5 on the ordinate axis), then the variance of the leading (annular) EOF explains approximately twice the variance of the second (wavenumber 1) EOF.

 Model 1 sits in the blue shaded region along the ordinate (see blue circle in Fig. 3b), with a spatial decorrelation scale of approximately 0.23 radians.
-Model 2 (the red square) was designed to have baseline annular correlation of 0.1 (i.e., $\beta = 0.1$), but with an annular mode that express the same fraction of variance, requiring a local correlation $\alpha \approx 0.13$ radians.
+Model 2 (the red square) was designed to have baseline annular correlation of 0.1 (i.e., $\beta = 0.1$ ), but with an annular mode that express the same fraction of variance, requiring a local correlation $\alpha \approx 0.13$ radians.